 We’ve outlined the basic rules of street hockey to help you gain a better understanding of how to play.

 Street hockey is played—well, on the street.
 Players are on foot and use a ball instead of a puck.
 The size of the rink depends on the age and team size, but generally, street hockey rinks are smaller than ice hockey rinks.

 While the objective is simple—to shoot the ball in the opponent’s net—it’s not as easy as it sounds.
 Every game starts with a face-off where opposing players face each other with their sticks one foot apart on the ground.
 When the referee drops the ball, the play begins.
 Games consist of two 15-minute halves with a running clock.

 NHL STREET hockey teams play four on four with goalies.
 Typically, each team has two forwards and two defenders.
 The forwards take the most face-offs and try to score.
 The defensive players, on the other hand, remain behind the forwards and try to prevent the ball from getting past their goalie, who’s tasked with defending the goal.

-The clock is running in NHL STREET.
+The referee will stop the clock whenever there is an infraction during game play, resulting in a change of possession.
 Here are the most common infractions in street hockey:

 Note: There isn’t icing in street hockey.

 Street hockey rules are designed to keep players safe, so penalties are taken very seriously.
 In NHL STREET, all penalties result in a penalty shot for the non-offending team and severe penalties result in players being ejected from the game.